Arne Hjeltnes

 Arne Hjeltnes (born August 9, 1963) is a Norwegian writer, television personality, marketer and politician.

 Biography

-Hjeltnes was born in Kristiansand, but grew up in Voss.
-He first moved to Bærum in 1982 to attend the BI Norwegian Business School, but did not complete his siv.øk. studies.
+Hjeltnes was born in Kristiansand, but grew up in Voss Municipality.
+He first moved to Bærum Municipality in 1982 to attend the BI Norwegian Business School, but did not complete his siv.øk. studies.
 He completed his compulsory military service at the Allied Forces Northern Europe in Kolsås.
 He was hired as a market consultant in the Norwegian Savings Banks Association, then worked in a marketing agency before he started to work in television.
 He played Ærlege Arne (Honest Arne) in the Norwegian Broadcasting Corporation show Hotell in 1990.
 In 1992 he was hired by TV 2.
 In the mid-1990s he was a presenter for the Norwegian Broadcasting Corporation radio show Herreavdelingen for a short time.